 It’s clear to see that the cow is ready to take on any food that comes its way.
 This, of course, includes those delicious plants found in the garden.
 However, placing the few unappetizing shrubs in front to block their view will certainly help lessen the chance of cattle getting a hold of your plants.

 Shrub Placement is Key

-When it comes to deterring cows from eating your plants, a great way to keep their mind off of going any further is to plant some unappetizing shrubs right outside of the fence.
+When it comes to deterring cattle from eating your plants, a great way to keep their mind off of going any further is to plant some unappetizing shrubs right outside of the fence.